-Ranchers and farmers have a lot to gain online this year.
+Ranchers and farmers have a lot to gain online.
 As agricultural markets continue to fluctuate, your marketing strategies need to adapt.

 Here are some ways that livestock producers like you can streamline and stabilize your operations with digital platforms.